You will often see acronyms like BTE, RIC, CIC when you are looking at types of hearing aids. What does this mean to you and me?

 - They are the smallest hearing aids available in the market today.
 When fitted correctly, they sit deep in the ear canal and cannot be easily seen by others.

-- While they have smaller batteries and hence provide lesser amplification, the proximity if the receiver to the eardrum delivers more perceived volume to the user.
+- While they have smaller batteries and provides lesser amplification, the proximity of the receiver to the eardrum delivers more perceived volume to the user.

 - Today’s CIC’s come with many different features to make usage much more convenient than before.

 Invisible-In-Canal (IIC) or deep fit CIC Hearing Aids

 - IIC hearing aids are positioned even farther than CICs.